Universality for the focusing nonlinear Schroedinger equation at the gradient catastrophe point: Rational breathers and poles of the tritronquee solution to Painleve I: Introduction and main results

 A detailed study of asymptotic behavior of $q(x,t,\e)$ along the first breaking curve (a neighborhood of the tip of this curve was excepted) together with error estimates were conducted in our previous work \cite{BertolaTovbis1}.
-Considering one of the pieces of the breaking curve (to the left, $x<0$, or to the right, $x>0$, from the tip, see Fig. \ref{isometry}), we introduced scaled coordinates $S(x,t)=\hf\vartheta(x,t)+\frac{i}{2}\kappa(x,t)\e\ln\e$, that map a neighborhood of the left (right) breaking curve onto a horizontal strip in $\C$, containing negative (positive) real semi-axis.
-In the coordinates $\vartheta,\kappa$, the oscillatory region of the left breaking curve is in the upper $S$-half-plane, and the shape of oscillations in the $S$-plane is shown on Fig. \ref{3dpic}.
+Considering one of the pieces of the breaking curve (to the left, $x<0$, or to the right, $x>0$, from the tip $x_0=0,t_0\approx \hf$, see Fig. \ref{isometry}, where the $x,t$-plane is shown upside-down), we introduced two scaled coordinates $\vartheta$ measuring lengths of order $\mathcal O(\varepsilon)$ in the tangent direction to the breaking curve, and $\kappa$ measuring lengths of order $\mathcal O(\varepsilon\ln \varepsilon)$ in the transversal direction.
+In these coordinates $\kappa>0$ was the interior of the oscillatory region (see Fig. \ref{Cai}, \ref{3dpic}).
+The shape of the oscillations in the $\kappa,\vartheta$-plane is depicted on Fig. \ref{3dpic}.

 The tip-point $x_0,t_0$ of the breaking curve is called a point of {\bf gradient catastrophe}, or {\bf elliptic umbilical singularity} (\cite{DubrovinGravaKlein}).)
 It is evident from the numerical simulations shown on Fig. \ref{Cai} and Fig. \ref{isometry}, as well as from the analysis of the spectral plane (presented below), that the behavior of the solution $q(x,t,\e)$ at the tip of the breaking curve is very different from the behavior elsewhere on the breaking curve.